John Williamson (singer): 2010s

 In January 2012, Williamson released The Big Red.
 The first two singles lifted from the work are "Hang My Hat in Queensland" and the title track.
 Early in 2013 "Prairie Hotel Parachilna" was released.
 In 2013, a new two-disc set of John's hits, Hell of a Career was released.
-In 2014, Williamson released his fiftieth album (including compilations) called Honest People, as well as writing his autobiography, issued by Penguin.
+In 2014, Williamson released his fiftieth album (counting compilations, live recordings and reissues) called Honest People, as well as writing his autobiography, issued by Penguin.
 Both were released on 25 July 2014.
 As well as this, he made his debut as an exhibitionist painter.
 In 2014, it was announced by John via A Current Affair that he has been diagnosed with prostate cancer.

 In April 2016, he released an EP called Looking for a Story, a new ANZAC tribute and six other sets of previously issued lyrics.
 John released his twentieth studio album Butcherbird in August 2018.

 2020s

 In 2020, Williamson celebrated 50 years since the release of "Old Man Emu", by releasing a 25xCD single box set, featuring 50 tracks spanning his career.
 Williamson said "Putting together this collection gave me a chance to take stock of what I've achieved during my career...
 While I'm not looking to retire just yet, once I've completed my 2020 Winding Back Tour I'll be scaling down my live appearances.
 I've always loved the connection I receive when performing, so you'll still see me popping up at festivals and special events.
 Winding Back mainly means I'm looking forward to spending more time in the garden and less time away from home fiddling about with those hard to open motel soaps."
 JW 50 – Winding Back 1970–2020 was released on 19 June 2020 and peaked at number 50 on the ARIA Charts.

 In September 2023, Williamson released two singles in support of the "Yes" campaign for the 2023 Australian Indigenous Voice referendum: "Voice From The Heart" and "Uluru Forever".

 In January 2025, Williamson announced a continuation of his 55 Years – My Travellin' Days Are Done tour and his 21st studio album How Many Songs was released on 4 April 2025.

+Williamson performed True Blue before play of the third test in the 2025-26 Ashes series at Adelaide Oval in a tribute to the victims of the Bondi Beach terrorist attack.

+The final four concerts of the “My Travellin’ Days Are Done” schedule were performed on May 22nd 2026 at Hamer Hall in Flinders Street, Melbourne, followed by three nights on June 6 - 8 at John’s Springbrook property, thus announcing his retirement from touring.
+He continues to record new music.
+His first new song since retiring from performing is a single named “September Wind”.